grandisc/CIS4400JET/README.md

 - **Usage**: Manages and queries data within Google Cloud BigQuery.

 (Note: This is a representative list, highlighting primary tools and libraries used in the ETL process.)

+## Final Dashboard
+(Insert or describe your final dashboard here.
+Include information about how it visualizes the data, any key insights it provides, and how it supports the analysis of conflicts of interest in healthcare.
+You may also want to add screenshots or links to the dashboard if available.)